Fishing for complements: Applications

 $(3) \implies (1)$.
 Take objects $A_1$, $A_2$ of $\sA$ and extend a morphism $A_1 \to A_2[2]$ to the triangle $A_2[1] \to C \to A_1 \to A_2[2]$.
 As $A_2[1] \in \sA[1] \subset \sV$ and $A_1 \in \sA \subset \sW$, this triangle is the truncation triangle of $C$ with respect to the split t-structure $(\sV,\sW)$, in which case the third map is zero. \end{proof}

 We will be considering abelian categories $\sA$ containing a projective object $P$ such that every object of $\sA$ is a quotient of an object in $\add{P}$.
 In such categories, it is well known that if $\sA$ has finite global dimension, then the bounded derived category $\Db(\sA)$ is equivalent to the bounded homotopy category $\mathsf{K}^b(\mathsf{proj}(\sA))$ of the additive category $\mathsf{proj}(\sA)=\add{P}$ of projective objects in $\sA$.
-This means, in particular, that $P$ is a classic silting object in $\sA$.
+This means, in particular, that $P$ is a classic silting object in $\Db(\sA) = \Kb(\mathsf{proj}(\sA))$.

 The following result intersects non-trivially \cite[Theorem 1.2]{DaFu22}, which was proved using other methods.
+Recall that $\sA$ is \emph{hereditary} if $\Ext^2_{\sA}(-,-) = 0$.

-\begin{proposition}[Hereditary silting completion] Let $\sA$ be a hereditary abelian category with a projective object $P$ such that every object in $\sA$ is a quotient of an object in $\add{P}$.
-Suppose in addition that $X$ is a classic presilting object and that $\add{T}$ is precovering for every object $T$ in $\Db(\sA)$.
-Then $X$ admits a complement to a classic silting object in $\sD^b(\sA)$. \end{proposition}
+\begin{proposition}[Hereditary silting completion] Suppose $\sA$ is a hereditary abelian category with a projective object $P$ such that every object in $\sA$ is a quotient of an object in $\add{P}$.
+Suppose further that $\add{T}$ is precovering for every object $T$ in $\Db(\sA)$.
+If $X$ is a classic presilting object in $\Db(\sA)$, then $X$ admits a complement to a classic silting object in $\sD^b(\sA)$. \end{proposition}

-\begin{proof} Suppose that $X$ is classic presilting, $\Db(\sA)=\thick{}{P}$, and $\add{T}$ is precovering for every object $T$ in $\Db(\sA)$.
-It is clear that under these assumptions, $P$ is a classic silting object in $\Db(\sA)$, and it is well known that the associated torsion pairs $(\sV_P,\sW_P)$ and $(\sU_P,\sV_P)$ in $\Db(\sA)=\thick{}{P}=\mathsf{K}^b(\add{P})$ are, respectively, the standard t-structure and its left adjacent co-t-structure.
+\begin{proof} Under the hypotheses of the proposition, it is clear that $P$ is a classic silting object in $\Db(\sA)$, and it is well known that the associated torsion pairs $(\sV_P,\sW_P)$ and $(\sU_P,\sV_P)$ in $\Db(\sA)=\thick{}{P}=\mathsf{K}^b(\add{P})$ are, respectively, the standard t-structure and its left adjacent co-t-structure.
 Note that the corresponding truncation triangles are given by the so-called \textit{smart} and \textit{stupid} truncations.
 Consider now the co-t-structure $(\sU_X,\sV_X)$ associated to the classic presilting object $X$ (see Proposition \ref{classic to special}(1)).
-We will show that $(\sU_P * \sU_X,\sV_P \cap \sV_X)$ is a co-t-structure in $\Db(\sA)$.
+We will show that $(\add{\sU_P * \sU_X},\sV_P \cap \sV_X)$ is a co-t-structure in $\Db(\sA)$.
 Closure under shifts and Hom-orthogonality are clear.
-To obtain the decomposition triangle, let $D$ be an object of $\Db(\sA)$, consider the truncation triangle with respect to $(\sU_P, \sV_P)$,
+Closure under summands is given by definition for $\add{\sU_P * \sU_X}$ and is clear for $\sV_P \cap \sV_X$ because it is defined by an orthogonality condition.
+It remains to obtain the decomposition triangle.
+Let $D$ be an object of $\Db(\sA)$, consider the truncation triangle with respect to $(\sU_P, \sV_P)$,

 Now we truncate $V_P$ with respect to $(\sU_X,\sV_X)$:

 Finally, we truncate $V_X$ with respect to the standard t-structure $(\sV_P,\sW_P)$: